freeCodeCamp/guide/src/pages/agile/daily-standup-and-daily-scrum/index.md

 ---
 ## Daily Stand-Up and Daily Scrum

-The Daily Stand-Up (DSU) or Daily Scrum meeting is one of the key ceremonies of the scrum methodology.
+The Daily Stand-Up (DSU) or Daily Scrum meeting is one of the key ritual of the scrum methodology.

 As the name suggests, you hold the meeting daily, at the same time and, for a co-located team, in the same location.
 The meeting should be brief, finished in less than 15 minutes.